 Get a baseline of student understanding with formative assessments

-Support students’ social- emotional and academic development with SEL embedded in core instruction
+Support students’ social emotional learning and academic development with SEL embedded in core instruction

-In addition to accelerating learning, helping young people recover from the social isolation and trauma of the pandemic will be a key goal of any effective summer program.
-By incorporating lessons on social-emotional learning into core instruction, educators can help students access their feelings and emotions, develop healthy identities and build positive relationships while giving them the tools they need to succeed academically.
+In addition to accelerating learning, helping young people recover from the social isolation and trauma of In addition to opportunities to accelerate student learning, educators are still supporting students to adjust to the current environment following the social and educational barriers that were in place during the pandemic.
+A key goal of any effective summer program is to continue to address those needs and support students’ development.
+Summer school leaders need to ensure that SEL is an important aspect of their summer program as it will benefit both students and teachers.
+By incorporating lessons on social emotional learning into core instruction, educators can help students access their feelings and emotions, develop healthy identities and build positive relationships while giving them the tools they need to succeed academically.
 Doing so can be as simple as a 5 minute activity where students practice self-management by sharing some of their most helpful habits.
+Inserting activities where students can self identify how they are feeling anonymously to their teacher and to engage with their peers will help students navigate their reality.
+Having brain breaks will also be a vital element in summer programs as students will need time to disengage from academics and explore other avenues.
+Working on SEL initiatives is something that all teachers can do regardless of their experience level.

 Provide opportunities for extracurricular activities and enrichment